 Family Support Services

-OzChild provides support to families and children, helping to preserve the living situations of disadvantaged young people and prevents them from being placed in foster care.
+OzChild provides support to families and children, helping to preserve the living situations of disadvantaged young people and prevent them from being placed in foster care.

 The Orange Door Bayside Peninsula

 The Orange Door is a multi-agency partnership bringing together Family Violence services, Family Support Services and Men’s Behaviour Change programs.
 The Orange Door provides a free service for adults, children and young people who are experiencing or have experienced family violence and families who need extra support with the care of children.

 OzChild can provide ongoing assistance to families that have been identified as requiring additional supports through The Orange Door.
 The OzChild intensive therapeutic case management program can provide families with information and strategies to build upon the existing parent and child relationship, and improve the complexities that impact on the capacity to parent effectively.

 Contact The Orange Door on: 1800 319 353

 This family support program in Frankston and the Mornington Peninsula provides intensive support to children referred by Child Protection where it has been assessed that a child is at risk of requiring a placement in out of home care and the family requires immediate intervention to reduce this risk.
 The program also accepts referrals to support children returning to parental care.